Fiori-Tracker/fioritracker.github.io/docs/inst/step-5-fau-plugin.md

 # Step 5 - Set the parameters for activation key and the RFC destination of the Central system

 1 .
-Go to SAP Gui transaction **ZFAMANADMIN** and press the button labeled: *2.
-Edit configuration*.
-Pressing the button will open a maintenance view for table ZNYPEFAMAN_SC:
+Go to SAP Gui transaction `ZFAMANADMIN` and press the button labeled: `2.
+Edit configuration`.
+Pressing the button will open a maintenance view for table `ZNYPEFAMAN_SC`:

 [![](res/faman-conf.png)](res/faman-conf.png)

 3 .
-Press the button labeled: *1.
-Edit configuration.* Pressing the button will open a maintenance view for table ZNYPEFAMAN_SC:
+Press the button labeled: `1.
+Modify configuration.` Pressing the button will open a maintenance view for table `ZNYPEFAMAN_SC`:

 [![](res/faman-conf-tab.png)](res/faman-conf-tab.png)